 Climbing Escalade Canada (CEC) is a federally incorporated National Sport Organization (NSO) with a mandate to regulate and promote the development of competition climbing in Canada.
 The CEC runs a series of national competitions in the disciplines of Bouldering, Lead and Speed.
 These competitions provide a platform for National Team selection of athletes to represent Canada at international competitions such as World Cups, the World Championships, and the Olympics.
 The CEC is currently building a high-performance model and updating the competition series to further support our current and aspiring high-performance athletes.

-MEC (Mountain Equipment Co-op) is Canada’s go-to place for outdoor gear, know-how and inspiration.
-Combining high-quality apparel and equipment with expert advice and firsthand experience, MEC supports a wide range of activities including camping, snowsports, watersports, cycling, climbing, hiking, running, yoga and travel.
-Established in 1971, MEC is Canada’s largest consumer co-operative with more than 4.5 million members across the country.
-A lifetime membership is available for $5.
-A strong backer of community initiatives, MEC has invested $37 million and counting into non-profit organizations that support outdoor recreation and conservation.
-For more information, visit www.mec.ca, follow @mec or visit one of our 22 stores nationwide.
+MEC is Canada’s go-to place for outdoor gear, know-how and inspiration.
+Combining high-quality apparel and equipment with expert advice and firsthand experience, MEC supports a wide range of activities including camping, snowsports, watersports, cycling, climbing, hiking, running and travel.
+Established in 1971, MEC has been a strong backer of community initiatives and has invested $44 million (and counting) into non-profit organizations that support outdoor recreation and conservation.
+For more information, visit https://www.mec.ca/en and follow @mec, or visit one of our stores nationwide.